mehranfalahati/tindergarden/README.md

 - Add event feature to the app and let kids gather and play together.
 - Add notification features to the profile page to inform users.
 - Add simple games to the app and let different users play online with each other.
-- Add chat feature to the app.
+- Add a chat feature to the app.

 ### Contributors